Andrew Yang Doubles Down On Defense Of Tulsi Gabbard

 During a recent op-ed for the Wall Street Journal, Gabbard ripped into Clinton’s legacy.
 According to Gabbard, she is running for president to “undo” this legacy and suggested that the “foreign-policy catastrophes” that defined Clinton’s presidency were what pushed her to leave the Democratic National Committee (DNC) to endorse Bernie Sanders.

 Gabbard’s decision to defy the DNC is what many believe sparked the attacks on her from both Clinton and mainstream media outlets.
-The 38-year-old also used her op-ed to highlight that the clash between her and Clinton isn’t merely a “petty” fight but a reflection of the contrasting views between the two candidates.
-She also suggested that many of the other Democratic candidate s mirror Clinton’s approach to foreign policy and focus on continuing to get involved in regime change wars with taxpayer money.
+The 38-year-old also used her op-ed to highlight that the clash between her and Clinton isn’t merely a “petty” fight, but a reflection of the contrasting views between the two candidates.
+She also suggested that many of the other Democratic candidates mirror Clinton’s approach to foreign policy and focus on continuing to get involved in regime change wars with taxpayer money.

 At the October debate, Gabbard said she believed Yang’s proposal of universal basic income (UBI) is a “good idea,” per BuzzFeed News.
 Along with Sanders and Marianne Williamson, both Yang and Gabbard are considered to be outsider candidates that frequently face scrutiny and dismissiveness from mainstream media outlets.